gitopedia/gitopedia/Compendium/_incoming/heisenberg-uncertainty-principle.md

 ## Overview
 The Heisenberg Uncertainty Principle is a fundamental concept in quantum physics introduced by Werner Heisenberg in 1927.
 It states that it is impossible to simultaneously know both the position and speed (or momentum) of a particle with perfect accuracy.
 This principle underscores the inherent limitations in measuring certain pairs of complementary properties in the quantum realm.

+## History

+Formulated by Werner Heisenberg in 1927, this principle is one of the foundational pillars of quantum mechanics.
+It emerged from the realization that the act of measurement at the microscopic level disturbs the system being observed, making simultaneous precise knowledge of certain pairs of variables impossible.

 ## Key Concepts
 The uncertainty principle highlights the wave-particle duality of quantum objects, which exhibit both particle-like and wave-like behavior.
 Unlike classical objects, where precise measurements of position and speed are straightforward, quantum particles present a unique challenge.